 FEATURES

-The fastest-growing claims category in financial services, and the hazards driving it
+The fastest-growing claims category, and the hazards driving it

-ReFresh identifies psychosocial hazards by prevalence and severity across teams, offices, and business units through structured assessment, not ad hoc surveys.
-Confidential reporting pathways with role-based access controls ensure sensitive concerns are documented defensibly without compromising the trust that financial services organisations depend on.
-The system is designed for organisations where the compliance or people function leads this work alongside existing regulatory obligations, not as a separate safety exercise.
+ReFresh identifies these hazards by prevalence and severity across teams, offices, and business units through structured assessment.
+Confidential reporting pathways with role-based access controls ensure sensitive concerns are documented defensibly without compromising trust.

 Hazards identified before they become claims